Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Constructing EAQECCs from Additive Codes over Local Frobenius Rings

 \subsection{Constructing an EAQECC from a $\chi$-Self-Orthogonal Extension}

-It only remains to provide a means of constructing an EAQECC from the $\chi$-self-orthogonal extension of $\mathcal{C}$ guaranteed by Theorem~\ref{tEAC}.
+It only remains to provide a means of constructing an EAQECC from a $\chi$-self-orthogonal extension of $\mathcal{C}$ obtained via the Two-Step Construction.
 This is done in the theorem below, which also specifies the dimension and minimum distance of the resulting EAQECC.